View courses in

 SPH BS 728: Public Health Surveillance,a Methods Based Approach

 Thacker wrote, "Surveillance is the cornerstone of public health practice."
 This course will provide an introduction to surveillance and explore its connections to biostatistics and public health practice.
 Topics will include complex survey design, weighted sampling, capture-recapture methods, time series analyses and basic spatial analyses.
 Students will learn about available surveillance data, how to analyze these data, and how to write about their findings.
-Additionally students will propose a new surveillance system or modification of an existing system.
 This class carries Epidemiology concentration credit.

 SPH BS 730: Introduction to R: software for statistical computing